-An extra-alarm fire broke out Friday evening in a Harlem building housing a fried chicken resident.
+An extra-alarm fire broke out Tuesday evening in a commercial building in St. Albans, Queens.

 The blaze broke out around 3:30 a.m. on the top floor of a six-story building on East 105th Street.

 Firefighters worked overnight in smothering smoke at Elizabeth Avenue and Morrell Street battling a blaze that tore though the three-story building, gutting apartments on the upper levels and businesses below.